emfuller/emfuller.github.io/research.md

 ---

 # Dissertation!
-My dissertation is focused on understanding how commercial fishermen effect (and are affected by) the marine ecosystems from which they harvest.
+My dissertation is focused on understanding how commercial fishermen affect (and are influenced by) the marine ecosystems from which they harvest.
 Using a large datasets describing commercial fishing, fish abundance and environmental data, I'm examining the implications of human coupling of disparate marine food webs.

 Collaborators: Jameal Samhouri, James Watson, Emily Klein, Matthieu Barbier, Andrew Tilman